 (ii) the date when the agency is initiating a rule change consistent with the intent of the petition; and

 (c) send the response to the petitioner within the time frame provided by Section 63G-3-601.

 (2) The petitioned agency may, within the time frame provided by Section 63G-3-601, interview the petitioner, hold a public hearing on the petition, or take any action the agency, in its judgment, deems necessary to provide the petition due consideration.

 (3) The agency shall retain the petition and a copy of the agency's response as part of the administrative record.

 (4) The agency shall mail copies of its decision to all persons who petitioned for a rule change.

 December 25, 2006

-For questions regarding the content or application of rules under Title R15, please contact the promulgating agency (Administrative Services, Administrative Rules).
+For questions regarding the content or application of rules under Title R15, please contact the promulgating agency (Administrative Services, Administrative Rules (Office of)).
 A list of agencies with links to their homepages is available at http://www.utah.gov/government/agencylist.html or from http://www.rules.utah.gov/contact/agencycontacts.htm.